-I was convinced that the cheesecake from my second cookbook sweet was the best I had made.
+I was convinced that the cheesecake from my second cookbook was the best.
 It took a bit of work to get it to the right consistency.
 I wanted it heavy but light and not cloyingly sweet.
-A friend even entered into the best cheesecake in Johannesburg competition and it won, so I was affirmed that at least it was very good.
+A friend even entered into the best cheesecake in Johannesburg competition and it won.
+I was affirmed that at least it was very good.
 Until I tested this Basque burnt cheesecake.
 Now I’m convinced this is cheesecake heaven and it is the culmination of a slight obsession.

-I first ate it in January at Tjing Tjing Momiji as part of the dessert plate and I wept a little because it was so perfect.
-They made mini versions which were also baked in the signature roughly folded baking paper and served it with a slightly sour cherry compote that complimented it perfectly.
+I first ate it in January Basque burned cheesecake at Tjing Tjing Momiji as part of the dessert plate and I wept a little.
+It was so perfect.
+They made mini versions which were also baked in the signature roughly folded baking paper and served it with a sour cherry compote.
 This cheesecake really doesn’t need anything but if it did, a tart cherry sauce is all I could imagine it would be.
 The pastry chef generously told me the origins of the recipe and I think I wept again.
 More joy.

-The tricky bit comes in with the time in the oven and the temperature.
+- Oven temperature: The tricky bit comes in with the time in the oven and the temperature.
 I baked it at 180C / 350F fan for about 50 minutes longer than the recipe.
-I think my oven runs cool especially on the fan and 180C fan is in fact 180C.
+I think my oven runs cool, especially on the fan, and the 180C fan is in fact 180C/350F.
 When I baked it on the conventional setting for round 2, the top element burnt the cheesecake, so I prefer to use the fan for more of an even bake.
 I watched it like a hawk and took it out after 1 hour and 50 minutes when I was 100% convinced it was cooked through despite it still being very jiggly.
 It puffs up like a souffle and then deflates fairly dramatically as it cools and it absolutely must do this.